 Tuesday to Sunday 10am-8pm.
 Free entry.

-The most-visited museum in southern Spain has new additions to its permanent collection, now called Conversations with Picasso 2020-2023.
-The exhibition explores 8 decades of artistic creativity from the 20th century’s greatest artist.
-The Museum has just opened a new room (Sala XII) showing 19 ceramics and 3 paintings created by Picasso between 1931 and 1962.
+The most-visited museum in southern Spain has its permanent collection, Conversations with Picasso 2020-2023.
+The exhibition explores 8 decades of artistic creativity from the 20th century’s greatest artist and it includes 19 ceramics and 3 paintings created by Picasso between 1931 and 1962.
 You can also see 22 works from his La Californie sketchbook, which he drew in Cannes in 1956.

 Open daily 11am to 6pm.
 Tickets €9, free Sundays after 5pm.
 Note that the Picasso Museum café is currently closed 😞